-- 6.15.1 All turbine-engined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorised to carry more than nine passengers shall be equipped with a ground proximity warning system which has a forward-looking terrain avoidance function. - 6.15.2 The operator shall implement database management procedures that ensure the timely distribution and update of current terrain and obstacle data to the ground proximity warning system. - 6.15.3 All turbine-engined aeroplanes of a maximum certificated take-off mass of 5 700 kg or less and authorised to carry more than five but not more than nine passengers should be equipped with a ground proximity warning system which provides the warnings of 6.15.6 a) and c), warning of unsafe terrain clearance and a forward looking terrain avoidance function.
+6.15.1 All turbine-engined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorised to carry more than nine passengers shall be equipped with a ground proximity warning system which has a forward-looking terrain avoidance function.

-- 6.15.4 All piston-engined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorised to carry more than nine passengers shall be equipped with a ground proximity warning system which provides the warnings in 6.15.6 a) and c), warning of unsafe terrain clearance and a forward-looking terrain avoidance function. - 6.15.5 A ground proximity warning system shall provide automatically a timely and distinctive warning to the flight crew when the aeroplane is in potentially hazardous proximity to the earth's surface. - 6.15.6 A ground proximity warning system shall provide, unless otherwise specified herein, warnings of the following circumstances: - a) excessive descent rate; - b) excessive terrain closure rate; - c) excessive altitude loss after take-off or go-around; - d) unsafe terrain clearance while not in landing configuration: - 1) gear not locked down; - 2) flaps not in a landing position; and - e) excessive descent below the instrument glide path.
+- 6.15.2 The operator shall implement database management procedures that ensure the timely distribution and update of current terrain and obstacle data to the ground proximity warning system. - 6.15.3 All turbine-engined aeroplanes of a maximum certificated take-off mass of 5 700 kg or less and authorised to carry more than five but not more than nine passengers should be equipped with a ground proximity warning system which provides the warnings of 6.15.6 a) and c), warning of unsafe terrain clearance and a forward looking terrain avoidance function. - 6.15.4 All turbine-engined aeroplanes of a maximum certificated take-off mass of 5700 kg or less and authorised to carry more than five but not more than nine passengers for which the individual certificate of airworthiness is first issued on or after 1 January 2026, shall be equipped with a ground proximity warning system which provides the warnings of 6.15.7 a) and c), warning of unsafe terrain clearance and a forward looking terrain avoidance function. - 6.15.5 All piston-engined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorised to carry more than nine passengers shall be equipped with a ground proximity warning system which provides the warnings in 6.15.6 a) and c), warning of unsafe terrain clearance and a forward-looking terrain avoidance function. - 6.15.6 A ground proximity warning system shall provide automatically a timely and distinctive warning to the flight crew when the aeroplane is in potentially hazardous proximity to the earth's surface. - 6.15.7 A ground proximity warning system shall provide, unless otherwise specified herein, warnings of the following circumstances: - a) excessive descent rate; - b) excessive terrain closure rate; - c) excessive altitude loss after take-off or go-around; - d) unsafe terrain clearance while not in landing configuration: - 1) gear not locked down; - 2) flaps not in a landing position; and - e) excessive descent below the instrument glide path.